-If waste is in the eye of the beholder, what does it teach us about ourselves, our academic disciplines, our culture?
-In this course you will learn to take different approaches to this thing we call waste and learn to use it as a prism that will allow you to take different perspectives to it.
+If waste is in the eye of the beholder, what does it teach us about ourselves, our academic disciplines and our culture?
+In this course, you will learn to take different approaches to this thing we call waste and learn to use it as a prism that will allow you to take different perspectives on it.
 You will learn to approach it from both the perspective of your own discipline and from others, learning both about the added value and the shortcomings of these approaches.
-You will find that waste is not so much a question to be answered, but to be followed, and that in the end you will know little more about what waste actually is.
+You will find that waste is not so much a question to be answered, but to be followed, and that in the end, you will know little more about what waste actually is.

 Although we are hard-pressed to find one definition of waste to rule them all, this should not keep us from posing the question: what is waste?
 Not only does this question lay bare both (hidden) assumptions and blind spots within the different disciplines, but taken together an interdisciplinary approach might also point us in the direction of shared characteristics, a thread that runs through all of them and tells another story.

 Waste can be construed as a “shadow history” of Modernity, as John Scanlan puts it, that refers to the unwanted, the useless, the repressed, in short: to things (and people) that are denied either place or time, but that persist nonetheless and demand our attention.
 Waste escapes the binaries that characterize Modernity – such as human-nonhuman, nature-culture, active-passive, living-non-living, animate and inanimate – that do not only concern matters of ontology and epistemology, but also of ethics.
 In resisting our managerial, neutralising and objectifying grasp, waste is increasingly forcing our thought.
 How can we learn to listen to what it has to say?